Welcome to Bankr

 We use some simple terms to define the data generated by Bankr.
 These are:

-• The Book is a table of all Transactions of all your relevant accounts, and therefore the main data of Bankr.
+• The Book is a table of all Entries of all your relevant accounts, and therefore the main data of Bankr.
 In fact, it is the only data structure saved to disk.
 We use the term Book (capitalized) as opposed to the more precise »general ledger«, since it is easy to remember, and it is a simplified non-standard version of a ledger.
-The Transactions in all Pages define the Book.
+The Entries in all Pages define the Book.

 For more technical details see the section Implementation.